 Less Inflammation In + More Inflammation Out = A Healthier You

-So not only do we need to be careful about what we put into our bodies in terms of food, we have to make sure we supplement with the right supplements that will help fight inflammation in the body, like Smarter Curcumin.
-Curcumin is one of nature's best inflammatory fighters, so it's a key element for the "more inflammation out" part of the equation.
+So not only do we need to be careful about what we put into our bodies in terms of food, we have to make sure we supplement with the right supplements that will help our bodies, like Smarter Curcumin.
+Curcumin is one of nature's best ingredients to help promote normal inflammation responses.

 But high quality foods and supplements are still only part of the equation.
 We also need to really be aware of what we are putting on and around our bodies!
 This includes how we clean our dishes, and what we fill our homes with.
 Most home environments in the U.S. contain toxins and chemical products that could be triggering inflammation in our bodies, and the bodies of our family members!